 - Bring to a simmer over high heat, then reduce to low heat.
 Simmer at least 2 hours, stirring occasionally.
 The longer you let it go, the better it tastes.
 The black beans hold up nicely.

-- Optional: Top chili with whatever you prefer - cheese, sour cream, crumbled bacon, or chopped green onion.
+- Optional: Top chili with whatever you prefer - cheese, sour cream, crumbled bacon, fresh cilantro, fresh or pickled jalapenos, avocado, or chopped green or yellow onion.

 Denise Rich says